 5. How Do I Sign Up for Medicare?

 If you’re already receiving Social Security benefits, you’ll be automatically enrolled in Medicare.
 You don’t have to do anything.

-Otherwise, your Medicare eligibility begins around your 65th birthday, and you have a seven-month window to sign up.
+Otherwise, you’ll need to sign up for Medicare around your 65th birthday, and you have a seven-month window to enroll.

 You can also sign up during Medicare’s general enrollment period between Jan.
 1 and March 31 if you missed the seven-month window around your 65th birthday.
 But your benefits won’t start until July of that year.

 The Medicare enrollment process is handled by the Social Security Administration.
 If you’re not automatically enrolled, you can sign up for Medicare by visiting Social Security’s website, calling 800-772-1213 or visiting your local Social Security office.

 You can enroll in Medicare even if you don’t plan to retire right when you turn 65.